 - 1. The administrator must be under contract or on approved leave with the District at the time of retirement. - 2.
-The administrator must be at least fifty-five (55) years of age.
+The administrator must be at least fifty-five (55) years of age. - 3.

-The District follows INPRS retirement rules.
 The administrator must have at least five (5) years of continuous experience in Perry Township Schools.